 Background

-The Texas Workforce Commission (TWC) received the Partners for Reentry Opportunities in Workforce Development (PROWD) discretionary cooperative agreement (grant) from funding provided by the US Department of Justice (DOJ) and the US Department of Labor (DOL) to support participants who are in the custody of the Federal Bureau of Prisons (BOP).
+The Texas Workforce Commission (TWC) received the Partners for Reentry Opportunities in Workforce Development (PROWD) discretionary cooperative agreement (grant) from funding provided by the U.S. Department of Justice (DOJ) and the U.S. Department of Labor (DOL) to support participants who are in the custody of the Federal Bureau of Prisons (BOP).
 This grant is designed to help identify employment opportunities for participants based on criminogenic and employment assessments and local labor market information (LMI).
 Based on assessment results, participants will enter a career pathway related to the individual’s education, employment history, and training needs.
 The current grant period is from September 30, 2023, through September 30, 2027.

 Goals